Market Overview

 Suffolk has the shorter commute to downtown at ~30 minutes vs ~65 minutes.
 Fredericksburg has no direct Metro access.
 Suffolk has no direct Metro access.

-Both cities are popular with families.
 Fredericksburg is a historic riverfront city with a vibrant downtown, unique shops, and a growing arts scene.
 Suffolk is the largest city by area in Virginia, offering a mix of new construction communities and rural charm.
-The best choice depends on your priorities: budget, school quality, commute length, and neighborhood feel. smover can help you find a verified agent in either city who specializes in family-friendly neighborhoods.
+The right choice depends on your priorities: budget, commute length, home types, and neighborhood feel. smover can connect you with a verified agent in either city.